jmuganga54/Data-Management-using-Stata/public/Chapter 2 - 6/README.md

 The `edit` command allows you to view and edit the data in the Data Editor.
 The `browse` command permits you to view (but not edit) the data, making it a safter alternative when you simply wish to view the data.

+### 4.9 Final thoughts on data cleaning

+The previous sections of this chapter have shown how to check your data for `suspicious values` and how to correct values that are found to be in error.
+After taking these steps, one might be left with the feeling that no more `data cleaning need to be done`.
+But `data cleaning` is not a `destination` - `it is a process`.
+Every additional action you take on the dataset has the potential for introductiong errors.

+The process of creating and recoding variables provides opportunies for errors to sneak into your data.It is easy to make a mistake when `creating or recoding a variable`.

+When you `merge two datasets together`, this might give you the chance to do additional data checking.
+Say that you merget two datasets, a dataset with husbands and a dataset with wives.
+Imagine that both datasets had a variable assking how long they have been married.
+You could use the techniques described in section 4.6 to check the husbands answer against the wife's answer.
+By `merging ` the husband and wises datasets, more opportunies arise for data checking than lyou had when the datasets were separated.

+`Data cleaning` is ideally done using a `do-file`, which gives you the ability to automatically repeat the `data-checking` and `data-correcting steps`.